 Hi!
 We are the JP2 Legacy.
-There are four members on our team this year: Matt, Evie, Julie, and AJ.
+There are four members on our team this year: Matt, Evie, Bella, and AJ.
 Below are highlights from this season and from our 4 seasons as the JP2 Rockslides.
 We will update our page with more info as the season continues.

 Hi, we’re the JP2 Legacy!

 Our team members this year include Bella, Matt, Evie, and AJ and we range in age from 10 to 14.
 Bella just joined our team this year.
 We can’t wait to see all the great things she brings to the team!

 We love doing outreach and getting others excited about robotics and FLL too!
 We’ve talked to different tour locations about FLL and all the great things it offers.
 We’ve told new people about FLL and got them interested in joining new teams; we even offered to help them with signing up, answering questions and invited them to come to a team meeting!
 We met with The Diamonds (now NexGen FTC) again and are working with them to create a “what to expect at Worlds” document that will be given to new teams advancing.
 We also did a demo during the Slice of Shoreview event and got teams excited about the season at an ISD 728 kickoff event.
 We are currently mentoring 2 teams: the Shredders, the JP2 Fireworks.
 We also plan to volunteer at the Dec 3rd and 9th regional tournaments.